The Pyret Code; or A Rationale for the Pyret Programming Language

 What are some ways the educational philosophy influences the language?

 Pyret is driven by the How to Design Programs (HtDP) philosophy of programming education; one could almost view it as a language designed to make teaching from HtDP comfortable.
-However, we also have our own curricular ideas that extend or run parallel to those of HtDP, which we are steadily writing up in Programming and Programming Languages (PAPL).
-PAPL both exclusively uses Pyret and is slowly turning into a definitive book for teaching with it.
+However, we also have our own curricular ideas that extend or run parallel to those of HtDP, which we have published in a self-contained and comprehensive book, A Data-Centric Introduction to Programming (DCIC).

 Some of our central ideas include: